 Epilepsy is a neurological condition affecting people of all ages.
 It is marked by excessive or abnormal electrical activity in part or all of the brain (WHO, 2019).
 Seizures occur spontaneously and repeatedly and are outward signs of epilepsy.
 These seizures may be triggered by stroke, brain tumour, head injury, or central nervous system infection (WHO, 2019).
 About fifty million people worldwide currently live with epilepsy.
 The disorder causes one percent of the global disease burden (Beghi et al., 2019) and is typically more prevalent in low- and middle-income countries (Naimo et al., 2019).

 Despite a wide range of approved drugs for epilepsy, many people remain nonresponsive or refractory to antiepileptic therapy.
-This makes pharmacoresistance a major clinical issue in managing the disease (Naimo et al., 2019).
+This makes pharmacoresistant a major clinical issue in managing the disease (Naimo et al., 2019).
 Additionally, current treatments only address symptoms.
 They do not effectively prevent or permanently stop seizures (Clossen & Reddy, 2017).
 There is a need for new antiepileptic drugs (AEDs) with better safety and efficacy profiles.
 Traditional medicine has led to the discovery of important drugs, such as morphine, digoxin, quinine, and atropine (Choudhury et al., 2020).

 Plant extracts are appealing sources for new drugs, and promising results have been seen in epilepsy therapy.
 Examples include Antiaris toxicaria, Pseudospondias microcarpa, and Mallotus oppositifolius (Kukuia et al., 2016).
 About 80% of people in developing countries use herbal remedies for primary health care (Nsagha et al., 2020).
 Thus, conditions like epilepsy and pain are often managed with herbs.
 Plant products traditionally used for epilepsy may help identify alternative antiepileptics.
 These may contain bioactive compounds that help control seizures (Amtul , 2018).

-Pygeum africanum is a Medicinal Plant used traditionally for Benign Prostatic Hyperplasia, also known as the African cherry; belong to the family of Rosaceae.
+Pygeum africanum is a medicinal plant used traditionally for Benign Prostatic Hyperplasia, also known as the African cherry; belong to the family of Rosaceae.
 Its bark has been traditionally used for its medicinal properties, particularly in treating.
 The bark contains bioactive compounds, including phytosterols, fatty acids, and pentacyclic triterpenes (Anonymous, 2002).
 The extract of Pygeum africanum has been extensively researched for its potential therapeutic benefits.
-I’ts pharmacological properties include Anti-inflammatory effects through the inhibition of pro-inflammatory mediators such as prostaglandins and 5-lipoxygenase metabolite production.
+It’s pharmacological properties include Anti-inflammatory effects through the inhibition of pro-inflammatory mediators such as prostaglandins and 5-lipoxygenase metabolite production.
 It has Antiproliferative and secretory properties (Yablonsky et al., 1997).

 2. MATERIALS AND METHODS 2.1 Plant material 2.1.1 Identification, collection, and authentication of plant materials.
 Fresh stem bark of Pygeum africanum was used for this study and was collected from bush in Iwo, Osun State, Nigeria.
-The plant was extracted followed the methods of Wadood et al. (2013).
+The plant was extracted followed the methods of Wadood et al.,2013).
 Pygeum africanum, weighing 2.0 kg, was air-dried for eight weeks.
 It was then reduced to coarse powder using an electric blender (Christy and Norris – 47362, England).
 Extraction was performed by adding the powdered stem bark to 5 liters of absolute methanol in a sterile flask with a stopper to prevent loss of volatile liquid.
 The mixture was agitated, and after 24 hours, it was decanted and filtered using filter paper No. 1 (Whatmann, London, UK).
 The filtrate was evaporated to dryness using a rotary evaporator (Buchi Rota Vapour R110).
 It was then freeze-dried until a solid mass was obtained.
 The dried residue (85.6 g) was sealed tightly in glass vials and stored in a refrigerator at 4°C until use.